CyberFlameGO/svnpython/Doc/library/webbrowser.rst

    Only on Windows platforms.

 (3)
-   Only on Mac OS platforms; requires the standard MacPython :mod:`ic` module.
+   Only on MacOS platforms; requires the standard MacPython :mod:`ic` module.

 (4)
-   Only on Mac OS X platform.
+   Only on MacOS X platform.

 Here are some simple examples::

    url = 'http://www.python.org'

    # Open URL in a new tab, if a browser window is already open.
    webbrowser.open_new_tab(url + '/doc')

    # Open URL in new window, raising the window if possible.